DAVID WEBBER: Douglass and Jefferson, 2 titans of the Fourth of July

 Douglass became a world-class author and orator, a newspaper editor and a national government official.
 He may be Jefferson’s equal in his diplomatic skills and international travels.

-On July 5, 1852, Douglass delivered an address that was more than courteous to our founders, describing them as great men, statesmen, patriots and heroes.
-He said that they should be remembered for the good they did.
-He referred to the Declaration in saying they “staked their lives, their fortunes, and their sacred honor” on the cause of their country and then in a phrase which I believe is the best answer of how America has struggled with our racial history for 250 years he added: “In their admiration of liberty, they lost sight of all other interests.”
+On July 5, 1852, Douglass delivered an address that was more than courteous to our founders, describing them as great men, statesmen, patriots and heroes and said that they should be remembered for the good they did.
+He referred to the Declaration in saying they "staked their lives, their fortunes, and their sacred honor" on the cause of their country and then in a phrase, which I believe is the best answer of how America has struggled with our racial history for 250 years, he added: "In their admiration of liberty, they lost sight of all other interests."

 Douglass nailed it: We almost always pick individual rights over social justice.

-Douglass’ description of the legacy of the Fourth of July to American slaves is painful to read and should have disturbed Jefferson.
-Douglass said the Fourth is:
+Douglass’ description of the legacy of the Fourth of July to American slaves is painful to read and should have disturbed Jefferson saying, the Fourth is:

 "A day that reveals to him, more than all other days of the year, the gross injustice and cruelty to which he is a constant victim.
 To him, your celebration is a sham; your boasted liberty, an unholy license; your national greatness, swelling vanity; your sounds of rejoicing are empty and heartless; your denunciation of tyrants, brass fronted impudence; your shouts of liberty and equality, hollow mockery; your prayers and hymns, your sermons and thanksgivings, with all your religious parade and solemnity, are, to Him, mere bombast, fraud, deception, impiety, and hypocrisy — a thin veil to cover up crimes that would disgrace a nation of savages."